BlankCanvasStudio/jiujitsu/README.md

 # Commands

+## HELP

+Displays an interactive menu which provides detailed information on all the commands.

+    >> help

+Displays all the commands

+    >> help <command>

+Displays the documentation for the given command

 ## LOAD

 Takes a single argument of a bash file you wish to step through.
 Loading the file allows the user to step through it on the CLI using the next command or to undo a step with the undo command.
 This does not run any commands by default.